L&G hikes dividend, beats profit forecast

 The move, which puts the payout above the 5.97 pence L&G paid in 2007 before a sharp cut the following year, came after the company narrowly beat forecasts with a 5.3 percent rise in 2011 profit.

-The company had an operating profit for the year of 1.06 billion pounds, up from 1 billion pounds in 2010, and ahead of the 1.04 billion pounds expected by analysts.
+The company had an operating profit for the year of 1.06 billion pounds ($1.7 billion), up from 1 billion pounds in 2010, and ahead of the 1.04 billion pounds expected by analysts.

 L&G shares closed at 125.3 pence on Tuesday, valuing the company at about 7.2 billion pounds.